 The Ready Set Joe is relatively bulky and does not fit in a backpack as well as the collapsible Java Drip or the mesh Primula Brew Buddy.
 However, the handle on the side can clip to the outside of a pack, making it easy to bring wherever you decide to wander.

 Packing in all the necessities, including a way to make coffee in the morning clipped to the outside of our bag.
 Weighing only 2.01 ounces, the Melitta cone style coffee dripper is not too heavy to add to the list, though it doesn't pack as well as the GSI Collapsible Java Drip.

 This is one of the lightest cone style makers in this review, weighing just 2.01 ounces — great for camping and backpacking trips.
 Instant coffee packets are lighter, but they make a much less appealing cup.
-We like the Primula, our Top Pick for Backpacking, a bit more for the backcountry, however.
-It's a filterless option.
-If you want the convenience of filters, this is your best bet.
+Though we did find an instant option, First Ascent, that really impressed us.
+We also love the filterless Primula, our Top Pick for Backpacking, for lightweight backcountry excursions.
+However, if you want to stick with the convenience of filters, the Ready Set Joe is your best bet.

 The Melitta Ready Set Joe with its basket-style filter.

 The Melitta Ready Set Joe works great for any camping or backpacking situations, and it's also a highly economical option — hence the Best Buy award.
 For right around $4, you get a multi-use, high-quality coffee maker that's great for the house or the campsite.
 If you don't like the idea of pouring hot water through plastic, the Cafellissimo Paperless Pour Over is a fantastic alternative, but it will cost you substantially more.